ktor-doc-jp/ktor-doc-jp/servers/features/routing.md

 #### Optional, Wildcard, Tailcard

-Parameters and path segments can be optional or capture entire reminder of URI.
+Parameters and path segments can be optional or capture entire remainder of URI.

 * `{param?}` – optional path segment, if it exists its captured in the parameter
 * `*` – wildcard, any segment will match, but shouldn't be missing